K8TIY/IPAPalette/README.markdown

 It's set up as a git submodule, so just do the usual git submodule magic to get it set up (`git submodule init` followed by `git submodule update`).

+IPA Manager relies on the Sparkle Framework for auto-update functionality.
+Download that and extract in the `IPAPalette` directory so that there is a path `IPAPalette/Sparkle-1.22.0`.

 If you change any localizations (they're all in Localization/chardata.txt), run `./translator.py -s` to regenerate the *.strings files.